-And, of course, actual stopping distances vary greatly with the surface of the road (whether it's pavement or gravel); the condition of the road (wet, dry, icy); tire tread; and the condition of your brakes.
+And, of course, actual stopping distances vary greatly with the surface of the road (whether it's pavement or gravel); the condition of the road (wet, dry, icy); tire tread; the condition of your brakes; the weight of the vehicle and the amount of brake force applied.
 Avoid needless heavy braking.
-Some people drive in spurts - heavy acceleration followed by heavy braking - rather than keeping pace with traffic.
+Some people drive in spurts -- heavy acceleration followed by heavy braking -- rather than keeping pace with traffic.
 This is a mistake.
 Your brakes may not have time to cool between hard stops.
 Your brakes will wear out much faster if you do a lot of heavy braking.
 If you keep pace with the traffic and allow realistic following distances, you will eliminate a lot of unnecessary braking.
 That means better braking and longer brake life.